james-stevens/powerdns-webui/README.md

-Punycode to IDN decoding & encoding is done by a very slightly modified version of the [module by Mathias Bynens](https://github.com/mathiasbynens/punycode.js) whic has been appended to the `index.html` file.
+Punycode to IDN decoding & encoding is done by a very slightly modified version of the [module by Mathias Bynens](https://github.com/mathiasbynens/punycode.js) which has been appended to the `index.html` file.

 It is primarily aimed at those who are using PowerDNS as a DNS Master, as this is what I do, but it should handle native / slave zones OK.